-- 1. Looked after or previously looked after Catholic children or children in the care of a Catholic parent - 2.
-Baptised Catholic siblings of children currently on the school roll at the time of admission - 3.
-Baptised Catholic children where at least one parent is a practising Catholic - 4.
-Any other baptised Catholic children - 5.
-Other looked after and previously looked after children - 6.
-Children enrolled in the Catechumenate - 7.
-Children who are members of Eastern Catholic Churches - 8.
-Children who are members of other Christian denominations - 9.
-Children of other religions - 10.
+- 1. Looked after or previously looked after Catholic children - 2.
+Baptised Catholic children, in possession of a Certificate of Practice - 3.
+Baptised Catholic children - 4.
+Other looked after or previously looked after children - 5.
+Children enrolled in the Catechumenate - 6.
+Children who are members of Eastern Orthodox Churches - 7.
+Children who are members of other Christian denominations - 8.
+Children of other religions - 9.
 Any other children